 Optional Pre-Trip Extension:

 Norwegian Fjords: The rich landscapes of southern Norway, including Sognefjord—the longest and deepest fjord in Norway—are the ideal addition to your adventures.
 Thundering waterfalls and snowey peaks offer wonderful photo ops.
 From $4,390 per person.
 (5 Days)

 Iceland's Natural Wonders: Explore the geological wonders in the heart of the Icelandic wilderness: towering glaciers and gushing hot springs, boiling mud pools, lava fields, and thundering waterfalls.
 From $4,270 per person.
 (4 Days)

-One pre-cruise hotel night in Oslo, one post-cruise hotel night in Oslo; accommodations aboard ship; meals aboard ship and most alcoholic beverages; shore excursions and sightseeing; entrance fees; special access permits; crew gratuities; transfers to and from group flights; use of kayaks; gratuities; taxes and service charges; services of your expedition staff.
+One pre-cruise hotel night in Oslo, one post-cruise hotel night in Oslo; accommodations aboard ship; meals aboard ship and most alcoholic beverages onboard ship; shore excursions and sightseeing; entrance fees; special access permits; crew gratuities; transfers to and from group flights; use of kayaks; gratuities; taxes and service charges; services of your expedition staff.
 Subject to change without notice.

 Air transportation; extensions; security fees; visa and immigration fees; meals in Oslo; premium alcoholic beverages; travel insurance; visa and passport expenses; items of a personal nature such as email, laundry; optional extensions; fuel surcharge may apply.